smintio/Portals-Components-SDK/Examples/Frontend/README.md

 Steps to follow:

 1. Navigate to a folder where the components should be physically present.
 We will call it the root folder
-1. Copy the `ui-example-hello-world-1` directory [from this repository](./ui-example-hello-world-1) to that root folder as a starting point
+1. Copy the `ui-example-hello-world-1` directory from this repository to the root folder as a starting point
 1. Rename the `ui-example-hello-world-1` directory to your desired frontend component name

 	- Start the directory name with `ui-` for UI components, and `page-` for page templates